• Mete Civelek, Ph.D.

 Prior to joining UVA as an Associate Professor in 2012, Dr. Dong was an associate professor of Mechanical Engineering at the Wright State University.
 He obtained his Ph.D. degree in Aerospace Engineering from UCLA in 2003.
 After completing his doctorate, he spent three years as a post-doctoral researcher at the George Washington University.

-Assistant Professor, Systems Engineering Assistant Professor, Computer Science
+Assistant Professor, Systems and Information Engineering Assistant Professor, Computer Science

 Headshot of Afsaneh Doryab